Afarin Sajedi

-Afarin Sajedi (born 1979) is an Iranian artist from Shiraz.
-Her artworks predominantly features women merged with a variety of animals or objects.
-Her works have been exhibited most frequently in Iran, London, and Italy.
+Afarin Sajedi (آفرين ساجدي; born 1979) is an Iranian painter and illustrator, from Shiraz.
+Her paintings are predominantly figurative and feature women merged with a variety of animals or objects.
+Her works have been exhibited frequently in Iran, London, and Italy.

 Early life

 Sajedi was born in 1979 in Shiraz, Iran.
 She has been drawing since childhood, and her family taught her about the Italian Renaissance at a young age.
 She graduated from Islamic Azad University, Central Tehran Branch in 2004 with a degree in graphic design, with a background in animation and illustration.

-Artistic Style and Influences
+Artistic style and influences

 Sajedi's art is characterized by surreal and theatrical qualities.
 Her art often depicts women with expressive features and symbolic elements.
 Her work is influenced from Japanese theater, Western religious art, and pop surrealism.
 She is also inspired by filmmakers like David Lynch and Stanley Kubrick, giving her pieces a cinematic narrative quality.

-Anya Tchoupakov of VICE described Sajedi's works as "mostly of women, taking on different faces, thrust into various roles, merging into animals, objects, and each other."
+Anya Tchoupakov of Vice magazine described Sajedi's works as "mostly of women, taking on different faces, thrust into various roles, merging into animals, objects, and each other."
 Her portraits often feature women in elaborate costumes and with symbolic objects, such as fish, which she uses to convey themes of freedom and introspection.
 Sajedi has stated that she tries to capture human presence and issues within her works, and that her sources of inspiration include symbolist painter Gustav Klimt, Heinrich Boll's The Clown, as well as paintings of humans from the Renaissance.